Loss Measurements on Power Transformers and Reactors

-This project will establish highly accurate loss measurement systems for transformers and reactors, and develop prototype devices that significantly reduce measurement uncertainty.
-By enabling European manufacturers to produce high quality grid components and demonstrate compliance with the Ecodesign regulations, manufacturers will be able begin making steps toward meeting the EU’s 2020 energy objectives.
+This project has established highly accurate loss measurement systems for transformers and reactors, and has developed prototype devices that significantly reduce measurement uncertainty.
+By enabling European manufacturers to produce high quality grid components and demonstrate compliance with the Ecodesign regulations, manufacturers will be able to make further steps toward meeting the EU’s 2020 energy objectives.

 The TrafoLoss project is part of the European Metrology Program for Innovation and Research (EMPIR).